bakdata/ci-templates/actions/java-maven-test/README.md

 # java-maven-test

-This action runs Junit tests.
+This action runs Junit tests and publishes the test results.

 ## Input Parameters